zackhasacat/ResdayniaVault/README.md

     Upgrade the reactor

+    5 vault tickets, can save 5 NPCs from the end of the world

     New home for a mudcrab: The Mudcrab merchant is wanting to live somewhere safer.
 The player offers them the vault's farm, and if the vault and mudcrab agree, the player can lead/carry the mudcrab merchent into the vault, and have him live with the rest of the domesticated mudcrabs.

     Evil ending: Destory the vault(using the reactor?), or murder the residents and allow another faction to inhabit it.
 Vampires, perhaps.

+Problems:
+Bored
+Not enough food

+Questline:

+1. Be requested by lead of the dissident priests to go talk to the vault residents.
+You arrive at the vault door, and are greeted, but must leave items outside.
+You deliver a letter to the archcanon inside, who is the leader of the vault.
+He reads it, and is satisified, asking us to go around and explore the vault, and help where we can.

+2. Go to the pub, get your room.
+The publican tells you his friend could use our help.